panchohumeres/panchoMan/linux/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Manual Linux de Francisco Humeres M. (c) 2020
+Manual Linux de Francisco Humeres M.
 ==================================================

 .. toctree::